-I’m Katie Hall, your school nurse here at Lancasterian.
+I’m Scott Woods, your school nurse here at Lancasterian.

-I am a Specialist School Nursing Sister, working closely with Paula Kennedy, the Senior Nursing Assistant, as part of the Special Needs School Nursing team within Manchester university NHS Foundation Trust.
-We work together with the complex care team and the Star team in the community to provide well-rounded care and support for the children of Lancasterian and their families.
+I am a Specialist School Nursing Charge Nurse, working closely with Paula Kennedy, the Senior Nursing Assistant, as part of the Special Needs School Nursing Service within the Manchester Local Care Organisation (MLCO).
+We work together with the complex care team and the Star team in the community to provide hollistic care and support for the children of Lancasterian and their families, whether in school or at home.
 We are based at the school and provide care Monday to Friday during normal school hours.
 There is always a member of the nursing team on site and ready to help!

-Our other tasks include dispensing and administering daily and emergency medications, training staff in emergency procedures and other applicable skills, and maintaining good communication and relationships with other relevant teams and care givers in order to deliver a ‘full picture’ approach to care.
+Our other tasks include dispensing and administering daily and emergency medications, training staff in emergency and routine procedures and other applicable skills, and maintaining clear communication channels and positive working relationships with other relevant teams and care givers in order to deliver a ‘full picture’ approach to care.

 Although experience is essential to these roles, the most important thing is how much we love working with the children and we relish every opportunity to get to know them.

-We like to think we’re quite friendly folk here, so if you have any questions about the way we work or the care we can provide, please don’t hesitate to give us a call or pop in for a chat!
+We like to think we’re friendly and open here, so if you have any questions about the way we work or the care we can provide, please don’t hesitate to call, text, or email!